encoredev/encore/docs/develop/config.md

 ReadOnlyMode: bool | *false

 if #Meta.Environment.Name == "old-prod" {
-    // On this enviroment, we want to set ReadOnlyMode to true
+    // On this environment, we want to set ReadOnlyMode to true
     ReadOnlyMode: true
 }
 ```